-- (a)(b) These subparts of the standard do not apply to CCCC as the facility medical department is operated by CoreCivic. - (c) The Auditor determined compliance with this subpart of the standard based on the interview with the Health Services Administrator (HSA) and review of policy 14-2-DHS that requires, "in addition to the general training provided to all employees, all full and part-time Qualified Health Care Professionals and Qualified Mental Health Professionals, who work in the facility, shall receive specialized medical training: how to detect and assess signs of sexual abuse; how to preserve physical evidence of sexual abuse; how to respond effectively and professionally to victims of sexual abuse; how and to whom to report allegations of sexual abuse; and how to preserve physical evidence of sexual abuse."
-The HSA indicated that facility medical staff at CCCC would stabilize the alleged victim for transport to the outside hospital and her staff is not involved in the primary treatment of victims of sexual assault.
-This policy, 14-2-DHS, was approved by the AFOD.
+- (a)(b) These subparts of the standard do not apply to WCDC as the facility medical department is operated by CoreCivic and not DHS or agency employees. - (c) The Auditor determined compliance with this subpart of the standard based on the interview with the HSA and review of Policy 14-2-DHS that requires, "in addition to the general training provided to all employees, all full and part-time Qualified Health Care Professionals and Qualified Mental Health Professionals, who work in the facility, shall receive specialized medical training: how to detect and assess signs of sexual abuse; how to preserve physical evidence of sexual abuse; how to respond effectively and professionally to victims of sexual abuse; how and to whom to report allegations of sexual abuse; and how to preserve physical evidence of sexual abuse."
+The HSA indicated that facility medical staff does not provide any forensic services and only stabilizes the alleged victim for transport to the outside hospital.
+She also noted that her entire staff has received the specialized training and provided documentation to confirm.
+This Policy, 14-2-DHS, was approved by the ICE ERO AFOD.